How Artificial Intelligence is gaining ground in marketing

 Artificial Intelligence has long been a favourite topic in popular culture.
 From Terminator to I, Robot; 2001: A Space Odyssey to The Matrix, there are no shortage of visions as to what the future of Artificial Intelligence (AI) may look like.
-This week the question of AI has been high on the agenda of many an industry commentator, as some of the biggest brands have announced their intention to introduce “chatbots” to their marketing strategy.
-This week OTB explores the pros and cons of chatbots, who’s using them, and what they might mean for the future of brands.
+This week the question of AI has been high on the agenda of many an industry commentator.
+Some of the biggest brands have now announced their intention to introduce “chatbots” to their marketing strategy.
+This week, we explore the pros and cons of marketing chatbots.
+We show who’s using them, and what they might mean for the future of brands.

 Just chit chat?

 The concept in itself is not unfamiliar.
-The likes of Siri, Apple’s human-sounding organisational tool, or Microsoft’s equivalent Cortana, are perhaps early examples of how computer programming can allow a technology application to mimic human conversation.
-Siri’s stock of humorous answers to Apple-users’ questions are just one way in which these early chatbots created a human appearance.
+Think about Siri, Apple’s human-sounding organisational tool, or Microsoft’s equivalent Cortana.
+These are perhaps early examples of how computer programming can allow a technology application to mimic human conversation.
+Siri’s stock of humorous answers to questions are just one way in which these early chatbots created a human appearance.

 The brands breaking boundaries

-According to The Telegraph, bots will appear in your Messenger app just as a friend would, allowing you to exchange messages to perform a task or receive information.
+According to The Telegraph, bots will appear in your Messenger app just as a friend would.
+This allows you to exchange messages to perform a task or receive information.
 Facebook is aiming for ‘a rich interactive experience’, with The Telegraph arguing ‘Facebook may ultimately let brands contact you independently through Messenger, if they think you may be persuaded – a whole new era of targeted advertising’.